openethereum/openethereum.github.io/Docker.md

 ### Run container

-To run Parity with an interactive pseudo-tty shell, run:
+To run Parity Ethereum with an interactive pseudo-tty shell, run:

 ```bash
 $ docker run -ti parity/parity:v1.7.0
 ```

-### Configure parity
+### Configure Parity Ethereum

 Parity can be configured using either the [CLI options or a config file](Configuring-Parity.md).
 Should the CLI flags and the config file disagree about a setting, the CLI takes precedence.
 You can list all CLI options by running: